AJnsm/ajnsm.github.io/contact.md

 ---

 <p class="main-col66 bottom-1">
-I am based in Edinburgh, but spend time in Amsterdam and Berlin as well.
+I am based in Berlin, but can be found in Amsterdam and Edinburgh as well.
 I'm always open to chat about interesting ideas.
 You can contact me on my <a href="mailto:ax.ax.ax.jansmax@xsxmxsx.edx.acx.ukxxxx"
     onmouseover="this.href=this.href.replace(/x/g,'');">academic </a>, or <a href="mailto:axbelx_xjaxnsxmax@xhoxxtxmaxxixxl.xcxomx"
     onmouseover="this.href=this.href.replace(/x/g,'');">personal</a> email address.<br>